-Only about one in four registered voters trust that state government will do what is right just about always or most of the time.
-Even lower is the percentage of voters who trust the federal government (18%); this is similar to the lowest level of trust (15%), recorded in December 2011.
+Just three in 10 (29%) registered voters trust that state government will do what is right just about always or most of the time.
+An even smaller share of voters trust the federal government (22%); this percentage is slightly lower than in October 2010 (28%), before the last midterm elections.
 From the first PPIC Statewide Survey in April 1998 onward, trust in either level of government has never risen above 50%.

 California’s registered voters have been closely divided on the question of how much state government they want, though their answers have varied over time.
 Today, 47% say they would rather pay higher taxes and have more services, and 48% would rather pay lower taxes and have fewer services.